erickNjuki/erickNjuki/README.md

 ## About Me

-A web software developer with an extra superpower— technical writing.
+A web software developer with an extra superpower — technical writing.

 Whether I'm writing React or fiddling with Figma or solving algorithms in JavaScript, my main objective is always the same, which is to create clean, understandable content that solves problems.